-You’ve decided to get a divorce, now who should move out?
-It really depends on your circumstances.
+Who should move out when getting a divorce really depends on your circumstances.
 A factor in that would be if you have children.
 Most of the time if you do have children then the main caretaker will remain in the home so that the children have less of a disruption to their life.
 Depending on the circumstances in the situation, sometimes both spouses move out.
 Sometimes couples choose to live together until the divorce is finalized as well.
 Before you make any decisions about your living conditions, it is important that you understand your options and consider the potential consequences of each option available.

 A lot of couples that choose to get a divorce – especially the ones that have children living in the home – choose to keep one spouse in the home that they shared and the other one moves out.
 Deciding who gets to stay and who has to go can be very difficult.
 For most couples, their home is their most valuable asset, and moving out of it can feel like handing ownership of the home over to the other spouse.
 But, it is important to remember that ownership of the home will not be definite until property division has been a negotiation in your divorce settlement or decided in court.